The Redeemer (novel)

-The Redeemer (Frelseren) is a novel by Norwegian crime-writer Jo Nesbø.
+The Redeemer (Frelseren) is a 2005 novel by Norwegian crime-writer Jo Nesbø.
 It is the sixth entry in his Harry Hole series.

 Plot

 In 1991, at a youth camp run by the Norwegian Salvation Army, the 14-year-old daughter of a senior Salvationist official is raped in a public toilet.
-Because of the Salvation Army's strict hierarchical setup, and because revelation of the rape will severely damage the organisation's reputation, she does not tell anyone about the ordeal.
+Because of the Salvation Army's strict hierarchical setup, and because public knowledge of the rape will severely damage the organisation's reputation, she does not tell anyone about the ordeal.
 The name of the assailant is not given.
 That same year, during the breakup of Yugoslavia, a young Vukovar Croat fighter witnesses atrocities committed by the victorious Serb militias in the aftermath of the Battle of Vukovar.
 The fighter, who receives the nickname "Little Redeemer", later becomes a professional assassin who carries out contract killings in various European cities.